***COMING JULY 2026***

 Nature Driven Learning

 Children are capable, curious, and full of potential.
 My approach honors their innate sense of wonder, allowing them to take an active role in their learning journey.
-Whether caring for animals, going on a bug-hunt, wandering through the forest, harvesting from the garden, creating art together, or learning to use real tools, children engage in hands-on experiences that foster curiosity, confidence, and a deep connection to the natural world.
+Whether going on a bug-hunt, wandering through the forest, harvesting from the garden, creating art together, or diving into a world of imagination, children engage in hands-on experiences that foster curiosity, confidence, and a deep connection to the natural world.
 A combination of indoor and outdoor learning spaces supports whole-child development in an intimate setting.

 Program Emphases